What Will Coronavirus Change? What Will Coronavirus Not Change?

 Often the best way to know what’s going to happen tomorrow is to understand what happened yesterday.
 That’s because the history of mankind is the history of disasters and epidemics repeated again and again.
 So while we’re all trying to figure out what to do about what’s next, we can look backwards to learn what worked in the past.

-But just like the apocryphal congressman who suggested the government close the 1899 patent office because “Everything that can be invented has been,” we don't even know what's going to be created tomorrow that will change everything again – including a Coronavirus vaccine.
-What we do know is that today's new will give us ways of dealing with our everyday lives that we've never had before.
+But just like the apocryphal congressman who suggested the government close the 1899 patent office because “Everything that can be invented has been,” we don’t even know what’s going to be created tomorrow that will change everything again – including a Coronavirus vaccine.
+What we do know is that today’s new technology will give us ways of dealing with our everyday lives that we’ve never had before.

 So if you’ll tolerate my prognostications, here are some things I believe we can look forward to changing and not changing in the near future: